EMMC-ASBL/tripper/docs/tutorial.md

 See the README file for a [list of currently supported backends].

 The API provided by Tripper is modelled after [rdflib], so if you know that library, you will find Tripper rather familiar.
-But there are some differences that you should be aware of.
+But there are some differences to be aware of.
-Most recognisable:
+Most important are:

 * All IRIs are represented by Python strings.
   Example: `"https://w3id.org/emmo#Metre"`